mcomunita/tonetwist-afx-dataset/README.md

 ---
 ## References

-If you make use of AUDIO EFFECTS DATASET, please cite the following publication:
+If you make use of ToneTwist AFx Dataset, please cite the following publication:

 ```
 @article{TBD}